dachou/dachou.github.io/_posts/2018-10-15-event-driven-serverless.md

 excerpt_separator: <!--more-->
 ---

-Serverless - the latest and most 'cloud-native' approach to developing applications, offers increased agility, improved resilience and scalability, and a pure on-demand consumption-based cost model (though not without its trade-offs).
+Serverless - the latest and most 'cloud-native' approach to developing applications, offers increased agility, improved resilience and scalability, and a pure on-demand consumption-based cost model.
 However, to truly realize those benefits and to deliver more advanced outcomes, we should look beyond the relatively narrow focus on Functions-as-a-Service (FaaS; or related variants such as BaaS (Backend), fPaaS (Function Platform), etc.).
 Basically, it is worthwhile to approach serverless from an architectural perspective; and more specifically, with event-driven serverless architectures.

 ![event-driven architecture](/assets/20181015-event-driven.png)
  <!--more-->